LLM Inference at the Edge: Mobile, NPU, and GPU Performance Efficiency Trade-offs Under Sustained Load: Results

 \subsection{iPhone~16 Pro (iOS / MLX)}

-Table~\ref{tab:iphone_results} reports available metrics across 20 iterations.
+Table~\ref{tab:iphone_results} reports available metrics across 20 iterations with greedy decoding and a bounded 2{,}048-token KV cache.
+Generation length is deterministic at 819 tokens per iteration, so all variance reflects scheduler and thermal effects rather than sampling noise.
 Per-inference power draw and energy-per-token are not reported for this platform due to iOS measurement limitations.

 The iPhone~16 Pro exhibits a clear three-phase thermal trajectory over 20 iterations.
-During the first two iterations (Normal state), mean throughput is 37.58~tok/s, peaking at 40.35~tok/s.
-By iteration~3 the device transitions to a Warm state ($25.31$~tok/s, $-$37.3\% from peak), and from iteration~8 onwards enters a sustained Hot state ($22.56 \pm 1.14$~tok/s, $-$44.1\% from peak) that persists for the remaining 13 iterations, 65\% of the benchmark.
-The overall throughput CV of 20.8\% is driven almost entirely by this thermal state transition rather than run-to-run noise; within the Hot state alone, CV drops to 5.0\%, comparable to the other platforms.
+During the first two iterations (Normal state), throughput peaks at 40.49~tok/s and averages 36.83~tok/s.
+By iteration~3 the device transitions to a Warm state; across iterations 3--16 throughput averages 24.96~tok/s ($-$38.4\% from peak), stabilising within $\pm$1~tok/s after iteration~4.
+From iteration~17 onwards the device enters the Hot state, where throughput settles at $23.67 \pm 0.28$~tok/s (CV~= 1.2\%, $-$41.5\% from peak).
+The overall throughput CV of 15.9\% is driven almost entirely by the Normal-to-Warm transition; within the Warm and Hot plateaus CV drops below 2\%, comparable to the other platforms.
 The 1-second inter-iteration cooldown is insufficient to permit any thermal recovery.
-Battery state of charge drops 10\% over 20 iterations, projecting to approximately 200 inferences per full charge.
+Battery state of charge drops 5\% over 20 iterations, projecting to approximately 400 inferences per full charge at this output length.

 The observed thermal degradation is consistent with prior work on iOS LLM inference.
-Independent benchmarking of Apple devices under sustained inference~\cite{xiao2024llmpockets} finds that Apple GPU performance under iOS exhibits noticeable fluctuations throughout the inference process, with degradation occurring earlier and becoming more pronounced under long-prompt workloads, consistent with our 258-token prompt driving transition to the Hot thermal state by iteration~8.
+Independent benchmarking of Apple devices under sustained inference~\cite{xiao2024llmpockets} finds that Apple GPU performance under iOS exhibits noticeable fluctuations throughout the inference process, with degradation occurring earlier and becoming more pronounced under long-prompt workloads, consistent with our 258-token prompt driving a Normal-to-Warm transition by iteration~3 and a full-Hot plateau by iteration~17.
 A separate study on iPhone LLM inference~\cite{zhang2025cpugpu} explicitly places devices in an ice-cooled environment to mitigate thermal throttling, noting that real-world deployment conditions induce heat buildup and frequency scaling not captured under controlled thermal conditions, corroborating our finding that the 1-second inter-iteration gap is insufficient for thermal recovery under natural operating conditions.

 \FloatBarrier